reaktoro/reaktoro-jupyter-book/tutorials/basics/loading-databases.md

 ## SUPCRT and SUPCRTBL Databases

 SUPCRT {cite}`Johnson1992` and SUPCRTBL {cite}`Zimmer2016a` databases contain thousands of chemical species (aqueous species, gases, minerals) and are commonly used for biogeochemical modeling applications.
-These thermodynamic databases contain parameters for equations of state to permit the computation of standard molal thermodynamic properties of minerals, gases, aqueous species, and reactions from 1 to 5000 bar and 0 to 1000°C.
+These thermodynamic databases contain parameters for equations of state to permit the computation of standard molal thermodynamic properties of minerals, gases, aqueous species, and reactions from 1 to 5000 bar and 0 to 1000°C. The theory behind these equations and their derivation can be found across the following publications: {cite:t}`Helgeson1974,Helgeson1974a,Helgeson1976,Helgeson1981,Tanger1988,Shock1992`.

 ### Loading embedded SUPCRT and SUPCRTBL database files